shriyanyamali/hide-sat-answers/README.md

 ## Installation

-1. Download the extension on [Chrome](todo) or [Firefox](todo).
+1. Download the extension on [Firefox](todo).
-4. Visit [College Board SAT Practice](https://mypractice.collegeboard.org/details) pages to see the extension in action.
+2. Visit [mypractice.collegeboard.org](https://mypractice.collegeboard.org/) and click "Score Details" on a practice test to see the extension in action.

-## Usage

-- Click the dropdown button at the top-right corner of the page.
+3. Click the dropdown button at the top-right corner of the page.
-- Select your preferred visibility mode:
+4. Select your preferred visibility mode:
     - Default (show all answers)
     - Hide All
     - Hide Correct
     - Hide Incorrect
-- The extension will immediately update the page and remember your choice.
+5. The extension will immediately update the page and remember your choice.

 ## Contributing